Yash-Vekaria/ad-inventory-fraud-measurement/README.md

    git clone https://github.com/duckduckgo/tracker-radar.git
    ```
 2. Once, cloning completes, cut the folder titled `entities` from the cloned repository and paste it inside the `Pooling` directory of the current project's folder. `entities` is referenced from this location by the `discover_static_pools.py` script.
 If it is placed at some other location, remember to change the location at the global variables defined in this script.
 The temporary folder can be deleted.
 3. Now, the following command can be run to generate a file named `static_pools.csv` inside the `Pooling` directory.
 It contains all the pools discovered from the ads.txt files of study websites as well as Top 100K websites where more than 1 websites share the same seller Id.
+This file has been compressed and added due to its file size.
 More details about this file can be obtained from our Dataset page.
    ```
    python discover_static_pools.py
    ```